abhayymishraa/4-in-a-row/README.md

 # Run all services in development mode (in separate terminals)
 make dev-backend    # Terminal 1
 make dev-frontend   # Terminal 2
-make dev-analytics  # Terminal 3
 ```

 The `make setup` command will:
 - Start PostgreSQL on `localhost:5432`
-- Start Kafka on `localhost:9092`
-- Wait for services to be healthy
+- Wait for service to be healthy

 ### Using Makefile (Alternative)